tyrone-sudeium/sudeium_blog/source/_posts/2014-12-10-swift-performance-too-slow-for-production.markdown

 production code someday.
 Feel free to leave a comment if you want to know more about what the code did, and I'll tell you what I can.

+UPDATE: I should point out that all these tests were run on Xcode 6.1.1 (6A2006), with whatever Swift compiler comes with that.
+RubyMotion was at 2.38.

 [^1]: Like [subscripting](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Subscripts.html), which uses `get` and `set` syntax just like a _property_, but they are declared with a _function_ style syntax?
 There's no good reason for this that I can see...
 [^2]: This isn't a criticism.
 I understand that it's just an extension of the idea that computer time is less valuable than human time, and Ruby lets you write programs faster to save human time.
 I appreciate, and even respect that world-view.